-The first version of the deliverable D1.10 laid out the aspects of the TCP/ IP, OSI, OLI and NOLI reference models and how these elements could benefit the design efforts of WP2.
-Based on this analysis, D2.19 'ICONET PI Control and Management Platform - Initial Version' has analysed findings and discussed the PI connectivity aspects on how the OLI and NOLI reference models could in fact shape the connectivity scenarios that will be effectively investigated and perhaps implemented throughout the project.
-These connectivity scenarios relate to association between initial versions of elements such as the PI assets (services), simulation framework and IoT technologies.
+The first two versions of this deliverable, D1.10 & D1.11, laid out the aspects of the TCP/ IP, OSI, OLI and NOLI reference models and how these elements could benefit, amongst other elements, the design efforts of WP2.
+Based on that analysis the D2.20 'ICONET PI Control and Management Platform - Intermediate version' submitted in February 2020 has analysed findings and discussed the PI connectivity aspects on how the OLI and NOLI reference models did in fact shape (amongst other factors) the connectivity scenarios that effectively were finalized and implemented in the project.
+The D2.20 covered the majority of work related to the PoC integration with clear indication of the virtual networks' configuration, the PI Services deployment and service/ simulation integration framework.